top of page

 The Robert Henri Museum and Art Gallery, in Cozad, Nebraska, is pleased to announce that it is embarking on a momentous new chapter in the museum’s long and storied history.
 The project will take the institution to an even higher level and make it a national center for preserving and promoting the art and legacy of Robert Henri.
 The museum has been making steady progress for almost forty years as it first preserved Henri’s boyhood home in the 1980s, and then constructed a nine-hundred square foot gallery to house its growing collection of his art in 2014.

 The new gallery will be about five thousand square feet in size.
-It will allow the museum to geometrically expand our collection from our current seventeen paintings to more than thirty paintings.
+It will allow the museum to expand our collection from our current seventeen paintings to more than thirty paintings.
 This new building will include state of the art climate control, fire protection, and security systems along with educational and exhibition space.
 It will include an outdoor patio area, gift shop, office and a serving kitchen.

 You can donate to our new gallery project by clicking on the Donate Now Button.
 Helps us move into our next new exciting chapter as our museum has been saving the legacy of Robert Henri for more than 35 years because of people like you.
 Donations are tax-deductible to the extent allowed by law.